Araozu/misti-web/public/txt/en/docs/next/basics/variables-and-constants.md

 // is not equivalent to
 Str age = 20

-// the previous statement is not reassignable
+// the previous statement is equivalent to:
+// Str val age = 20
 ```

 The second statement will declare a constant, not a variable.